KadenRigsbee/fs-journal/journal/06/reflection.md

 ## Prompts
 - What went well this week?
+    requested tutoring and got some solid assistance.
-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? that it is not only okay to ask questions, it is actually encouraged.
-- What are you struggling with?
+- What are you struggling with? asking questions.
+Mick suggested whenever i run into a problem that i set a timer for 10 minutes. if the problem isn't solved when the timer goes off, seek out an advisor.
-- What would you count as a victory?
+- What would you count as a victory? i've made friends and i've learned a lot despite vacation brain rot.